JacobPerin/ACM/DP/readme.md

 # Dynamic Programming Practice

-This file contains all up to date dynamic programming practices completed in reference to the ACM programmig competition.
+This file contains all up to date dynamic programming practices completed in reference to the ACM Programmig Competition.